peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 The key nature of these responses is that they do not in any way act on result of validation or processing of the content of the payload that is being transported.
 These response messages are commonly called “acks”.
 Thus, unlike a Message Level Response and Invoice Response, a Transport Acknowledgement is not a document that is exchanged over the network.
-The reason Transport acknowledgements are explicitly mentioned in this document is that they are a key element of the feedback cycle and therefor also of the (invoicing) process.
+The reason Transport acknowledgements are explicitly mentioned in this document is that they are a key element of the feedback cycle and therefore also of the (invoicing) process.

 > For more information about how to properly use transport acknowledgements refer to [Peppol AS4 specifications|https://docs.peppol.eu/edelivery/as4/specification/] and the "Best current practices" document that is maintained by the Dutch Serviceprovider community.